Sign In Forgot Password

 1) Learn more about structural racism.
 Structural racism is a system in which public policies, practices, and cultural norms act in ways to perpetuate racial inequity – when racism is embedded into the very fabric of society, which goes beyond individual actions.

 2) Learn more about microaggressions.
-Learning about them can help people be more intentional in their inter- actions and realize the negative impact that words can have, even if the intention is positive or neutral.
+Learning about them can help people be more intentional in their interactions and realize the negative impact that words can have, even if the intention is positive or neutral.
 Whether verbal or physical, microaggressions can make people of colour feel alienated, unwelcome, and/or unsafe.
-For example, Jews of Color can experience feelings of not belonging when entering Jewish spaces, if some- one approaches them and assumes that they are not members of the congregation.
+For example, Jews of Colour can experience feelings of not belonging when entering Jewish spaces, if someone approaches them and assumes that they are not members of the congregation.
 These assumptions can be driven by the implicit biases held about ‘what Jewish people look like’.

 3) Learn more about the Union for Reform Judaism’s Racial Justice Campaign and related training events